j3xugit/RaptorX-3DModeling/README.md

 If you are using csh shell, you may add a similar setting to the file .cshrc in your home directory.

-** Installation of deep learning models for contact/distance/orientation/angle prediction
+## Install deep learning models for contact/distance/orientation/angle prediction ##

-The deep learning model files are big (each 100-200M).
-You may download them at http://raptorx.uchicago.edu/download/ .
+The deep learning model files for contact/distance/orientation prediction are big (each 100-200M).
+They are available at http://raptorx.uchicago.edu/download/ .

 1) The package RXDeepModels4DistOri-FM.tar.gz has 6 models for contact/distance/orientation/ prediction.
 Unpack it and place all the deep model files (ending with .pkl) at $DL4DistancePredHome/models/

 1) The package RXDeepModels4Property.tar.gz has 3 deep models for Phi/Psi angle prediction.
 Unpack it and place all the deep model files (ending with .pkl) at $DL4PropertyPredHome/models/

 ## Basic Usage